StegSchreck/AWSreCalendar/README.md

 `-l` / `--location`: Filter output to only include locations containing given text.
 Possible values include e.g. 'Venetian', 'Grand Ballroom B'.
 This is not case sensitive.

+`-n` / `--name`: Filter output to only include items with given text in the title.
+This is not case sensitive.

 `-a` / `--abstract`: Filter output to only include items with given text in the abstract.
 This is not case sensitive.

 `-A` / `--show_abstract`: show the session description in output